VarunGaneshan/VSD_SOC_DesignAndPlanning/README.md

 ### <h1 id="header-1_1_1">1.1.1 - Introduction to QFN-48 Package, chip, pads, core, die and IPs</h1>

 ![image](https://github.com/VarunGaneshan/VSD_SOC_DesignAndPlanning/assets/94780009/391e3b2e-0c68-498f-9493-b459bb51dafc)

 This a typical Board that contains an SOC with peripherals.Our focus is on the chip/processor.

 ![image](https://github.com/VarunGaneshan/VSD_SOC_DesignAndPlanning/assets/94780009/1650187e-f4a5-4670-aaa3-6baf7e8d82b5)
 ![image](https://github.com/VarunGaneshan/VSD_SOC_DesignAndPlanning/assets/94780009/04d5aa7f-a716-4009-8ec6-a7bb37e482ce)

-This is a QFN(Quad Flat No-leads)-48 package of Size 7mm x 7mm.The chip is connected with the package using wirebonds.
+This is a QFN-48 package of Size 7mm x 7mm.The chip is connected with the package using wirebonds.

-- Package :
+- Package : A package in the context of semiconductor chips refers to the external casing that surrounds and protects the integrated circuit (IC) die.
+This casing provides mechanical support, electrical connections, and protection against environmental factors such as moisture, dust, and physical damage.
+The package also facilitates the connection of the chip to external components or circuitry, typically through pins or solder balls.Packages come in various forms and sizes, ranging from small, surface-mount packages like quad flat no-leads (QFN) and ball grid arrays (BGAs) to larger, through-hole packages like dual in-line packages (DIPs) and small outline integrated circuits (SOICs).
+The choice of package depends on factors such as the intended application, space constraints, thermal considerations, and manufacturing requirements.

 - QFN-48 : A QFN-48 package, short for Quad Flat No-leads with 48 pins, is a type of integrated circuit packaging commonly used in modern semiconductor devices.
 This package features a square shape measuring 7mm by 7mm, with leads on all four sides, providing a compact and efficient solution for mounting semiconductor chips onto printed circuit boards (PCBs).
 The absence of traditional wire leads reduces the overall size of the package and enhances thermal performance, making it suitable for applications where space and heat dissipation are critical concerns, such as mobile devices, consumer electronics, and automotive systems.

 **Components of chip**